CodeforSouth/HackNight-GuideBook/README.md

 1. **Check Slack**

-  Message a core member on slack some one will get back to you.
+  Message a core member on the Code for Miami slack, and someone will get back to you.

 2. **Check with Lab Staff to verify space**